XDarkPhoenixes/Group_10/README.md

 ## Description of Storyboard

 Tool used: Tableau was used to create the data visualizations.
-We used this tool because it allowed us to easily switch between different visulization types when trying to find the model that best represented the message we were trying to convey.
-Tableau also allowed us to create interactive data visualizations
+We used this tool because it allowed us to easily handle large amounts of data when switching between different visulization types to find the model that best displayed the data.
+We were also able to easily change data types from numerical to text which was necessary since many of the variables in our dataset where coded in .
+The visualization created through Tableau are  Tableau also creates interactive data visualizations which allow the user to